anmol78961/DungeonOfDoom/README.md

 # DungeonOfDoom
 Java OOP's game

+GameLogic is the main class
+after you extract the files from the zip folder do change their location in the code

 These are the Instructions that you have to read before starting the game.

 Before entering using your own map in the game just add borders around it.